 Mistrial declared in Bill Cosby sex assault case but retrial planned

-A Pennsylvania judge on Saturday declared a mistrial in Bill Cosby's sexual assault case after the jury said it could not reach a verdict, but prosecutors said they would retry Cosby and he still faces a slew of civil lawsuits.
+A Pennsylvania judge on Saturday declared a mistrial in Bill Cosby's sexual assault case after the jury said it could not reach a verdict, but prosecutors vowed to retry the case and the disgraced entertainer still faces a slew of civil lawsuits.

-NORRISTOWN, Pa.: A Pennsylvania judge on Saturday declared a mistrial in Bill Cosby's sexual assault case after the jury said it could not reach a verdict, but prosecutors said they would retry Cosby and he still faces a slew of civil lawsuits.
+NORRISTOWN, Pa.: A Pennsylvania judge on Saturday declared a mistrial in Bill Cosby's sexual assault case after the jury said it could not reach a verdict, but prosecutors vowed to retry the case and the disgraced entertainer still faces a slew of civil lawsuits.

+The jurors, who spent 53 hours debating whether Cosby was guilty or innocent, told Montgomery County Court of Common Pleas Judge Steven O'Neill they could not reach unanimous verdicts on whether Cosby was guilty of three counts of aggressive indecent assault against college administrator Andrea Constand at his home near Philadelphia in 2004.

+Saturday's result was a victory for the comedian, who avoided up to a decade in prison, but the district attorney said his office would seek a verdict in a second trial.

+"Just because a verdict is not reached in one case doesn’t mean it won’t be the next time around,” District Attorney Kevin Steele said at a news conference.

 About 60 women have accused Cosby of sexually assaulting them, effectively ending the long career of the entertainer once known as "America's dad" for his role in the 1980s television hit "The Cosby Show."
-The case was the only one to result in a criminal trial, largely because the other accusations were too old to prosecute.
+The case was the only one to result in a criminal trial, largely because the other accusations are now too old to prosecute.

-The jurors, who spent 53 hours debating whether Cosby was guilty or innocent, told Montgomery County Court of Common Pleas Judge Steven O'Neill they could not reach unanimous verdicts on whether Cosby was guilty of three counts of aggressive indecent assault against college administrator Andrea Constand at his home near Philadelphia in 2004.

-Saturday's result was a victory for the comedian, who avoided up to a decade in prison.
+After the mistrial was declared, Cosby and his legal team gathered outside the courtroom.

-"This is what happens, juries are stuck when a prosecutor seeks to put someone in prison for things that are simply not presented in the courtroom,” said Angela Agrusa, one of Cosby's lawyers, after the mistrial was declared.
+"This is what happens, juries are stuck when a prosecutor seeks to put someone in prison for things that are simply not presented in the courtroom,” said Angela Agrusa, one of Cosby's lawyers.

-While Agrusa spoke outside the courtroom, Cosby stood silently behind her, surrounded by his supporters, his head tilted back, looking toward the sky.
+While Agrusa spoke, Cosby stood silently behind her, his head occasionally tilting back, looking toward the sky.

+A spokeswoman then read a prepared statement from Cosby's wife Camille, who has steadfastly stood by her husband over the years, even after the accusations against him piled up.

 "How do I describe the district attorney?
-Heinously and exploitively ambitious," it said.
+Heinously and exploitatively ambitious," the statement said.
 "How do I describe the judge?
 Overtly arrogant and collaborating with the district attorney."

 The mistrial was a blow to the dozens of women who have said they were sexually assaulted by Cosby.
 Several accusers were in court all week awaiting a verdict and wearing buttons that read "We Stand in Truth."